Organic chemistry in the first phases of Solar-type protostars: PROTOPLANETARY DISKS: WHERE ORGANICS ARE BURIED

 \subsection{Astrochemical models}

-The formation of iCOMs in disks have been explored theoretically, though the number of specific disk chemistry model studies that focus on iCOMs has been small, probably because of the few iCOM observations to date.
-One of the most comprehensive study was carried out by \citet{Walsh2014}, who predicted that {\it in situ} disk chemistry can efficiently produce large quantities of iCOMs.
-Whether these iCOMs are observable in the gas-phase depends on their non-thermal sublimation efficiencies, however, which are poorly constrained for iCOMs (see \S \ref{subsec:sec2-mantle-desorption}).
+The formation of iCOMs in disks has been modeled in a few studies, probably because of the scarcity of iCOM detections to date.
+One of the most comprehensive study was carried out by \citet{Walsh2014}, who predicted that disk chemistry can produce large quantities of iCOMs (mostly via grain-surfaces reactions: see the discussion below and in Sec. \ref{sec2:chemistry}).
+In this model, whether these iCOMs are observable in the gas-phase largely depends on their non-thermal sublimation efficiencies, which are poorly constrained for iCOMs (see \S ~\ref{subsec:sec2-mantle-desorption}).
 In general, the desorption efficiencies are suspected to be quite low, based on the experiments and computations on the paradigmatic iCOM, CH$_3$OH, \citep[e.g.][]{Martin-Domenech2016,Minissale2016b,Chuang2018,pantaleone2020} and the relatively large BE of the iCOMs.
-Whatever the mechanism of the iCOM formation, gas-phase (\S ~\ref{subsec:sec2-gas-phase}) or grain-surface (\S ~\ref{subsubsec:sec2-dif-nondif-surfchem})), and the non-thermal desorption efficiency (\S ~\ref{subsec:sec2-mantle-desorption}), the vast majority of produced iCOMs end up frozen into the grain mantles due to short freeze-out timescales.
+Whatever the mechanism of the iCOM formation, gas-phase (\S ~\ref{subsec:sec2-gas-phase}) or grain-surface (\S ~\ref{subsec:sec2-onlygrainchem})), and the non-thermal desorption efficiency (\S ~\ref{subsec:sec2-mantle-desorption}), the vast majority of produced iCOMs end up frozen into the grain mantles due to their short freeze-out timescales.